Vincent-Pang/builder-pattern/README.md

                           .id(2)
                           .build();
 ```
+Notes:
-Note that with this approach, if the template object conforms to the interface, the
+- With this approach, if the template object conforms to the interface, the
 built object will, too.
+- The builder will effectively create and modify a shallow copy of the template object.

 ## Contributing